 To kick off the fall semester, Brandon Wilk and Tarun Mamidi showcased their projects to incoming students and the GBS community at the annual GBS symposium.

-Several folks from CGDS (Center for Computational Genomics and Data Science) attended annual ACMG (American College of Medical Genetics) conference held in Nashville, TN.
-This is the first in-person conference for folks at CGDS since the pandemic.
+Several members of CGDS (Center for Computational Genomics and Data Science) attended annual ACMG (American College of Medical Genetics) conference held in Nashville, TN.
+This is the first in-person conference for people at CGDS since the pandemic.

 Dr. Manavalan Gajapathy presented a poster titled “QuaC: Implementing Quality Control Best Practices for Genome Sequencing and Exome Sequencing Data”.
 Please use the below link to download the poster.